McKee Mk 8 car-by-car histories

 Tito Nappi for Kurt Reinold (Rockford, IL) US 1968: six starts (two thirds); 3rd at ARRC (replaced with a Mk 12 for 1969) - James Dunkel (Rockford, IL) US 1970 (two races); SCCA Nationals 1970 (3rd at Milwaukee 28 Jun); said to be a "Mk 1" but identified by Bob McKee as the Reinhold car.

 Then raced by Charles E 'Chuck' Frederick in the 1971 US series (two races: R1 Riverside and R5 Elkhart Lake entered as "C.E.
 Frederick") but then sold.
-Presumably the car advertised by Keith Hardy (Denver, CO) in May 1972.
+Advertised by Frederick's partner Keith Hardy (Denver, CO) in May 1972.

 Identified by a "Team Nappi" stamping on the gearbox and its lengthened wheelbase as the car bought by Bob D'Amore (Arlington, MA) from Chuck Haines in Feb 2004.
 Reinold was reportedly 6'5" so the chassis was built with a 96 inch wheelbase to accommodate him, four inches longer than Mak Kronn's car.
 All that is known of its history is that Haines bought it from Marc Evans' New England Classic Car Company (Stratford, CT) some time in 2003.
 The car had been advertised by Vintage Racing Services (Stratford, CT) for some time as a 1969 McKee and is reported to have been sold by a Paul (Derby, CT) to Chuck Haines.